nelsonbulaun/fiscord/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Fiscord is a discord themed clone, created with a MongoDB, Express.js, ReactJS, Node.js stack, using Socket IO for websocket connectivity to create a real-time connection between users.
+The frontend, created with React.js, is stylzed using CSS, TailwindCSS and DaisyUI.
+The backend server, created with Node.js Express.js and using MongoDB as a database, is hosted via.
+Google Cloud App Engine.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>